pyladies/project-admin-logisitics/new-chapter.md

 - `City of new chapter.
 PyLadies recommends a city specific focus to prevent name collision.
 If you want to start a chapter with a different affiliation please specify the location and why you are choosing this.`
 - `Country of new chapter`
-- `Desired namespace for chapter, this will be for the email and subdomain setup like [sf@pyladies.com] ahd it should be as close to the chapter name as possible.
+- `Desired namespace for chapter, this will be for the email and subdomain setup like [sf@pyladies.com] and it should be as close to the chapter name as possible.
 Remember, in Python, explicit is better than implicit!`
 - `What language(s) will the chapter primarily speak?`

 ## Programming